heir-lang/heir/README.md

 ## Contributions
-Though I cannot guarantee the lifetime or dedication to this project, contributions are welcome and encouraged and I will review them ASAP.
+Though I cannot guarantee the lifetime or dedication of this project, contributions are welcome and encouraged and I will review them ASAP.

 ## Roadmap
 - [x] lexing